jbirnick/jbirnick.github.io/content/posts/dedekind-domains/index.md

 I started with the $x$-coordinate (and then solved for $y$).
 Why not start with the $y$-coordinate?
 Then we don't need to find square roots, but just square the value!
 Indeed, that would be another approach.

 In mathematical terms, I never just looked at my parabola on its own, I was actually looking at the morphism of algebraic curves which is the projection to the $x$-axis!
 To be precise, I started with a point on the $x$-axis and then was finding preimages under this morphism.
 An alternative approach would be to look at the projection to the $y$-axis, or to any other line.
 It will yield different partitions into classes of the points on the parabola.
-This illustrates how important morphisms are, I even used them when I was trying to analyze an object on its own.
+This illustrates how important morphisms are - I used them even when I was trying to just analyze an object on its own.

 **Exercise.** Note that the last example is an algebraic curve analog of a quadratic number field, so let's draw $\Z[i]$.
 Remind yourself of the characterization of prime ideals of $\Z[i]$.